isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 parameters must be specified in the JSON configuration file, if required.

-All supported parameters can be configured via :ischooklib:`libdhcp_cb_cmds.so` described in the :ref:`hooks-cb-cmds` section.
-The general rule is that scalar global parameters are set using :isccmd:`remote-global-parameter4-set`; shared-network-specific parameters are set using :isccmd:`remote-network4-set`; and subnet-level and pool-level
+All supported parameters can be configured via :ischooklib:`libdhcp_cb_cmds.so`.
+The general rule is that
+scalar global parameters are set using :isccmd:`remote-global-parameter4-set`; shared-network-specific parameters are set using :isccmd:`remote-network4-set`; and subnet-level and pool-level